 - Submit a valid Request for Commonwealth Support and HECS-HELP form by the census date (or earlier administrative date) to your university

 You are required to start repaying your HECS-HELP debt once your Repayment Income (RI) exceeds the minimum threshold for compulsory repayment.
 This threshold is adjusted annually.For the 2024-25 financial year, the minimum RI threshold is $54,435.
-If your income exceeds this threshold, a compulsory repayment of at least 1% of your income is included in your income tax assessment.
+If your income exceeds this threshold, a compulsory repayment calculated at the applicable rate is included in your income tax assessment.
 The repayment percentage increases as your income rises.

 2024 – 25 Repayment Thresholds and Rates: